cas-gh/CAS_Bot/README.md

 # CAS_Bot
-Reddit movie information bot.
+Reddit media information bot.
 Currently still in development.
 Will only work in my private subreddit and in /r/test.

 CAS_Bot Instructions: